Frequently Asked Questions: MALACS/IMBA

 Yes.
 The IMBA has four terms (quarters) of approximately 10 weeks each.
 The IMBA program takes 12 months to complete.

-Do I have to have an undergraduate degree in Business to be admitted to the joint degree program?
+Do I have to have an undergraduate degree in Business to be admitted to the joint degree pathway?

 No, you do not have to have a Business degree.

-Are joint degree students required to focus on Business as part of their MALACS degree?
+Are joint degree pathway students required to focus on Business as part of their MALACS degree?

 Yes.
 The focus in the MALACS program for students deciding to do the joint IMBA degree is International Business.